 The parties both find themselves in precarious positions in New Mexico, another state in which a Senate race should come down to the wire.
 In both primaries, Anglo candidates with strong political credentials face Hispanic candidates who may appeal more to the party’s base.

 On the Republican side, ex-Rep. Heather Wilson is running after losing her bid for the GOP nomination in 2008.
 She faces Lt.
 Gov. John Sanchez, who is trying to portray the relatively moderate Wilson as insufficiently conservative.
 Sanchez’s goal is made more difficult by businessman Greg Sowards, who is criticizing Sanchez’s record.

 Democrats face the prospect of choosing between state Auditor Hector Balderas and Rep. Martin Heinrich.
 Heinrich can raise money, and he has proven adept at holding a seat that was once a toss-up; in both 2008, when he won the seat initially, and in 2010 he beat out capable Republican opponents.
 But Balderas has roots in the Hispanic community, and Hispanic voters play a huge role in the state; in 2008, Hispanics made up 35 percent of the Democratic presidential primary electorate.
 The state is plurality-Hispanic, giving Balderas a wider opening.

 Control of the Senate will be determined by a small handful of elections in 2012.
 And while arguing that bitter primary campaigns are likely to harm the opposite party’s nominee is usually a sign of weakness, this time, both Democrats and Republicans could have a point.
 How carefully they tend their own houses could wind up determining who gets a gavel.

-This article appears in the June 23, 2011, edition of National Journal Daily.
+This article appears in the June 23, 2011, edition of NJ Daily.